This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 This avocado citrus dressing is my take on a green goddess dressing and packs a serious flavor punch.
-I’ve been known to make extra batches of this dressing just to use as a dip.
+I’ve made extra batches of this dressing just to use as a dip.
 It’s that good!

 White serving platter sitting on white countertop piled with greens topped with green dressing along with chicken and pieces of citrus and avocado

-• Chicken breast is the undeniable all-purpose meat to always have on hand.
-Chicken is a great lean protein, but does not always have a lot of flavor.
+• Chicken breast is an undeniable all-purpose meat to always have on hand.
+It is a great lean protein, but it does not always have a lot of flavor.
 To remedy this, the chicken’s flavor is turned up by first browning it on the stovetop.
 This creates a crust on the exterior of the chicken.
-It’s then roasted in the oven to perfectly cook without drying out.
+It’s then roasted in the oven to cook perfectly without drying out.

-• Dijon mustard will always find a use in my kitchen.
+• Dijon mustard will always be used in my kitchen.
 In this recipe, it adds a touch of bright flavor to the chicken and a little funk to the dressing.

 • Avocado is both a topping to the salad and used in the dressing.
 It gives a rich, creamy texture to both.